-This is the eighth part in a series of 12 monthly essays leading up to Columbia’s 50th birthday celebration in June.
-It ran first in The Business Monthly, circulating in Howard and Anne Arundel counties, and after that is being published here on MarylandReporter.com and by our partner website, Baltimore Post-Examiner.
+This is the eighth part in a series of 12 monthly essays leading up to Columbia’s 50th birthday celebration in June 2017.
+It ran first in The Business Monthly, circulating in Howard and Anne Arundel counties, and after that, was published here on MarylandReporter.com and by our partner website, Baltimore Post-Examiner.

 The copyright is maintained by the author and may not be republished in any form without his express written consent.
 Comments and corrections are welcome at the bottom.© Len Lazarick 2016